ClementDreptin/X360RayTracing/README.md

 Set-Alias msbuild <path_vs2022>\MSBuild\Current\Bin\MSBuild.exe
 ```

-To build XboxPlayground, deploy it to the console and launch it there, start a build with the `Release` configuration, either through the Visual Studio interface or with the following command:
+To build X360RayTracing, deploy it to the console and launch it there, start a build with the `Release` configuration, either through the Visual Studio interface or with the following command:

 ```PS1
 # Equivalent to msbuild /p:Configuration=Release
 msbuild
 ```

-To build XboxPlayground and run it in Xenia, start a build with the `Xenia` configuration, either through the Visual Studio interface or with the following command (Xenia will be downloaded automatically the first time you run the command):
+To build X360RayTracing and run it in Xenia, start a build with the `Xenia` configuration, either through the Visual Studio interface or with the following command (Xenia will be downloaded automatically the first time you run the command):

 ```PS1
 msbuild /p:Configuration=Xenia